Why Thinking Your Way Out of Anxiety Doesn't Always Work - And What to Do Instead

 A final note

 (And if you haven't read the companion piece on your happy chemicals and the negativity bias, that's a good place to go next.
-It fills in a lot of the neurological background that sits underneath everything covered here.)
+It fills in some of the neurological background that sits underneath everything covered here.)